mpusch88/ReleaseWatcher/README.md

 6. **Milestone 6:** Optimize performance, usability, scalability, and security.
 7. **Milestone 7:** Test and debug the application on web and mobile platforms, including comprehensive testing of all supported streaming services and export options.
 8. **Milestone 8:** Launch the app and provide ongoing support, updates, and potential integration of additional streaming services or features based on user feedback and market demands.

-## Accompanying Video Series

-The development of ReleaseWatcher is documented in a 10-part video series available on [YouTube](https://www.youtube.com/channel/UCLhLub_AALFskTods2Zrflw).
-The series covers the entire development process, from planning and design to deployment and marketing, with a focus on integrating ChatGPT throughout the development journey.

 ## Contributing